 Founder and CEO, BLH Venture LLC

 Bruce Hack is the founder of BLH Venture LLC, a specialist in entertainment and new media.
 He was a principal in the creation of Activision Blizzard, the world’s largest videogame company, and served as its Vice Chairman.
 Prior, he was CEO of Vivendi Games, the developer and operator of numerous franchises including Blizzard’s World of Warcraft, the world’s largest subscription-based online game.
 Previously, he was Vice Chairman of Universal Music Group, the world’s largest music company, and CFO of Universal Studios.

-Partner, Platinum Advisors
+President, Platinum Advisors LLC